melezhik/outthentic-dsl/README.md

 # Thanks

-* to God as - *For the LORD giveth wisdom: out of his mouth cometh knowledge and understanding.
-(Proverbs 2:6)*
+* To God as the One Who inspires me to do my job!